Extend the behavior of an API with your business logic.

 By default, API Extensions are always called during an update or create action on the resource they are configured for.
 However, in certain use cases, the Extension should only be triggered when certain conditions are met.
 Specifying conditional triggers can eliminate unnecessary API calls to your Extension.
 This eases the load on your service as well as improves overall performance.

 field of the ExtensionTrigger.
-The condition is evaluated during every create or update action to the configured resource, resulting in one of three outcomes:
+The condition is evaluated during every create or update action to the configured resource, resulting in one of three outcomes:- The condition evaluates to true and the API Extension is called.

 - The condition evaluates to false, the API Extension is not called.